Your PhysiApp Telehealth call

 - Do you have the latest version of PhysiApp installed on your smartphone or tablet?
 If you are not sure, go to your app store, and check for updates.

-- If using PhysiApp on your computer or laptop, ensure you are using Google chrome or Firefox.
+- If you're on your computer or laptop, we strongly recommend you use Google Chrome or Firefox.

 - Think about the angle of your camera during the call.
 You may be asked to perform exercises so ensure you have space, and that your camera can be angled to focus on the relevant part of your body during the exercise.